pulkitsinghal/FootBallScores/README.md

 # FootballWorld

-Want to view Football Time table when is your team playing next and which stars assocaited with your team, look no further than this app.
+Want to view Football Time table when is your team playing next, and which stars assocaited with your team, look no further than this app.

 Made with Angular and Materalize css and a special thanks to api.football-data.org for providing these API's.